Adam-Grz/core-testing-bits/README.md

 pip install requests
 ```

 `pytest` is a framework which allows you to easily write and run your tests.
-The `xdist` extension is used for concurrent test run, and the `html` creates html reports.
+The `xdist` extension is used for the concurrent test run, and the `html` creates html reports.

 The `requests` library will help us fetch some url data.